matfish2/vue-tables/readme.md

 This results in two benefits:

-1. The dates are correctly sorted.
+1. Dates are always correctly sorted regardless of their presentation.
 2. You are not hardcoding the format into each date property.

 By default date will be presented using the native `toLocaleDateString()` function.
-To override this behaviour specify your format:
+To override this behaviour specify your own format:

     {
         dateFormat: "M-Y" // e.g "11-2015"
     }

-The convenctions are:
+The conventions are:

-"d", "m" - no preceding zero for a value less than 10.

-"D", "M" - include preceding zero.
+Date:

+`d` - Day without leading zeros.
+`D` - Day including leading zeros.
+`m` - Month without leading zeros.
+`M' - Month with leading zeros
-"Y" or "y" - full year
+`Y` or `y` - full year

+Time (separate from date by a single space):

+`g` - 12-hour format of an hour without leading zeros `G` - 24-hour format of an hour without leading zeros `h` -  12-hour format of an hour with leading zeros  01 through 12 `H` - 24-hour format of an hour with leading zeros  00 through 23 `i` -  Minutes with leading zeros
+`s` - Seconds, with leading zeros

+Spearators:

+Date: `-`,`.`,`/`
+Time : `:`

+If an invalid format was passed it will resort to the default format and spit out a warning to the console.

 -----------------
-Note: to center the pagination apply `text-align:center` to the wrapping element
+CSS Note: to center the pagination apply `text-align:center` to the wrapping element